Puligny-Montrachet

 Food pairings

-Ideal with seafood, poached fish or cooked with cream and cheese such as Epoisses.
+Ideal with seafood, poached fish or cooked with cream or cheese such as Munster and Epoisses.

 temperature